A1steaksa/A100/README.md

 ```
 >   Is an example of a multi-word label.

+### Branching

+Technically speaking, anywhere you can use a label name you can also use a line number literal but I would heavily discourage usage of this as line numbers are changed during compilation in ways they are not during debugging and interphretation which will lead to line numbers being potentially wildly off.

 ### Main Memory

 Main memory in A1 is a set of 10,000 memory addresses in the range [0, 9999].